bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsElectrified_3fjp6BiNH8WQOXnO69XO80/Documentation.md

-Indicate whether the track system is electrified or not.
+Indicates whether the track system is electrified or not.